Best Overall: 2000 Tom Brady Bowman Chrome RC #236

 If you’d prefer a long-term investment, we’re personally holding onto this Acuna Jr. card for the next 10 years if all goes to plan.

-Not only can Ronald Acuna Jr. blast the ball out of the park (great power), he also hits for a high average and even has a good deal of speed – which is very Mike Trout-esque!
+Not only can Acuna Jr. blast the ball out of the park with a haunting uppercut swing, he also hits for a high average and even has a good deal of speed – which is very Mike Trout-esque.

-“Sure, he can be a little flashy but the talent is right up there with Mike Trout, Cody Bellinger, and Juan Soto”
+Ronald Acuna Jr. has a knack to upset opposing players and sure he can be a little too flashy at times, but the talent is right up there with Mike Trout, Cody Bellinger, and Juan Soto

 We like his 2017 Bowman Chrome card as a great long-term investment (Chrome base and Refractors).